Skip to main content

 portfolio_element_manager

-Manage individual portfolio elements between local storage and GitHub repository.
-Download or upload personas, skills, and other elements using fuzzy matching for easy identification.
+Manage individual portfolio elements like personas and skills between local storage and GitHub repository.
+Download, upload, list, or compare elements with fuzzy matching support for easy element identification.

 Instructions